eatashoe/Console-Solitaire/README.md

 >restart :

-Restarts the game if you stuck to a new game.
+Restarts the game if you get stuck.

 >quit :